df15h-moddable/df15h-creation-engine/docs/architecture.md

 - Elder Scrolls Plugin (ESP, `.esp`) : a data file loaded directly by the engine.
 - Bethesda Software Archive (BSA, `.bsa`) : an asset file loaded indirectly via reference by a plugin.

-Yes, the plugins in Fallout and Starfield games are also called ESPs (or ESMs, ESLs, etc).
+Yes, the plugins in Fallout and Starfield are also called ESPs (or ESMs, ESLs, etc).

 - plugin : Contains "form" data that describes everything about the world -- actors, ai packages, armors, cells (interior, exterior), outfits, quests, weapons, etc.
 - archive :  Contains assets that more tangibly realize the objects described in the plugin -- audio, meshes, textures, etc -- and compiled Papyrus scripts.